Reece Lyon: Club career

 Lyon came through the Greenock Morton youth academy after signing from St Mirren in 2013.
 He made his debut in the Scottish Challenge Cup against Dumbarton in August 2018.
 Lyon scored on his first start for the club: scoring the winning goal against Queen of the South.

 Lyon was loaned to Annan Athletic in September 2022.

+On 28 June 2023, Kelty Hearts announced Lyon had signed for the club.